udayvunnam/udayvunnam/README.md

 I have some OSS libraries created in Javascript space(React, Angular, Node).

 While working with the humongous set of node_modules, I often find myself reading the code than the documentation.
-Thanks, VSCode for that(You know you can directly search [node_modules](Search node_modules).
+Thanks, VSCode for that(You know you can quickly [search node_modules](https://marketplace.visualstudio.com/items?itemName=jasonnutter.search-node-modules).